 - Does "exempt" mean IRB review is not needed? - Studies that are designated as exempt must still undergo an initial IRB review, but they may not require annual renewal (i.e., continuing review). - What happens if we disagree with the IRB's decision or conditions? - If you have questions or concerns about our decision or stipulations, please contact us. - Who should be included on the application? - Anyone listed on the protocol as a member of the research team should be included on the application as key personnel. - How long will it take to get IRB approval? - Time to approval is impacted by level of review, thoroughness of the application, and speed with which applicants respond to IRB stipulations and/or requests for more information. - Exempt and Expedited studies typically take the same amount of time to review.
 A complete application (after receiving PHIS approval and/or RATE/ROB review) will take approximately 2 to 5 weeks.

 Any Questions??

 We Like to Help!

-- Visit our website: http://publichealth.lacounty.gov/irb/ - Write us with questions: irb@ph.lacounty.gov - Join us for our Community Engagement in Research, Evaluation and other Data-gathering Activities training on November 1! - Registration is open in TalentWorks https://www.surveymonkey.com/r/7G8DJ5Z
+Visit our website:

+http://publichealth.lacounty.gov/irb/

+Write us with questions: irb@ph.lacounty.gov

 Thank you!

 Evaluation link: